Artsy-Technologies/school-website/README.md

 * 📖 **Academics**: Details about the curriculum, subjects, and academic programs.
 * 👥 **Student Life**: Gallery showcasing school events and student activities.
 * 📧 **Contact Us**: Contact form and school contact information.
+* ✨**Admin Dashboard**: A comprehensive control panel for school administrators to add, edit, or delete image Gallery, fee structure, testimonials and manage the Admission and contact forms.

 ## 💻 Technologies Used